-“What is it?” exclaimed Captain Blooey, “what did you find?”
+“What is it?” exclaimed Captain Galloway, “what did you find?”

 Krause appeared at the opening, “Nothing.
 The vault’s empty.”

-Blooey strode over to the opening and peered inside, “By jove, you’re right.
+Galloway strode over to the opening and peered inside.
+“By Jove, you’re right.
 The tomb is empty.
 After all that hoo-ha, there’s nothing in here.”

-Farquhar used his lantern to closely examine the far wall, “just hold your horses, gentlemen.
+Farquhar used his lantern to closely examine the far wall.
+“Hold your horses, gentlemen.
 It could be an antechamber.
 The actual burial vault may be in another room beyond this one.
 Wait a minute, what’s this on the wall?”
 He paused to examine a metallic rod protruding from the limestone.
 “It appears to be a lever of some sort.”

 “It looks like iron,” said Krause peering over his shoulder.

-“The ancient Egyptians worked with metals?” said Blooey.
+“The ancient Egyptians worked with metals?” said Galloway.

-“Ja,” said Rebekah as she stepped up on the fallen entry slab to get a better look inside the vault, “Copper and bronze were used to make tools and weapons as early as 3150 BC, and the early Egyptians also harvested iron from fallen meteorites.”
+“Ja,” said Rebekah as she stepped up on the fallen entry slab to get a better look inside the vault.
+“Copper and bronze were used to make tools and weapons as early as 3150 BC.
+The early Egyptians also harvested iron from fallen meteorites.”

-Molly and I moved in close enough to get a look inside too, and as he pulled down on the lever, we were astonished to at first hear a groaning noise, and then see a portion of the limestone wall pivot open.
+Molly and I moved in closer too.
+As he pulled down on the lever, we were astonished to at first hear a groaning noise, and then see a portion of the limestone wall pivot open.

-“And it looks as if we hit pay dirt,” said Krause peering around Farquhar, and then turning to face the rest of us, “there’s a mummy in the vault.”
+“And it looks as if we hit pay dirt,” said Krause peering around Farquhar.
+“There’s a mummy in the vault.”

 The two scientists entered the hidden vault.
-Captain Blooey was right on their heels.
-Rebekah and Kristin moved in close enough to see inside, with Molly and I in the antechamber now too, lifting our heads to look over their shoulders.
+Captain Galloway was right on their heels.
+Rebekah and Kristin moved in close enough to see inside, and Molly and I squeezed inside the antechamber too, lifting our heads to look over their shoulders.